calacademy-research/antweb/README.md

 sleep 15	# Wait for the container to start up.
 If you get ERROR 2002 (HY000): Can't connect to local MySQL server, keep waiting docker exec -i $CID sh -c "exec mysql -uroot ant" < ./ant-currentDump.sql

-# Run an optimize to regenerate index, enter database password when prompted
+# Run an optimize to regenerate index
-docker exec -it $CID sh -c "exec mysqlcheck --all-databases --optimize -u antweb -p" && docker stop $CID
+docker exec -it $CID sh -c "exec mysqlcheck --all-databases --optimize -uroot" && docker stop $CID

 # If ant-currentDump.sql is in the antweb directory, remove the dump to reduce docker daemon build time
 rm ant-currentDump.sql